-4.4.2.
-Cut Pool Management
+4.4.2 Cut Pool Management

-The slave processors may generate many cuts, which are not all worth adding to or keeping in the master formulation.
-We thus define some strategies to effectively manage the cuts generated by the slave processors.
+The worker processors may generate many cuts, which are not all worth adding to or keeping in the master formulation.
+We thus define some strategies to effectively manage the cuts generated by the worker processors.
 In this regard, the master processor reads and stores all the cuts from the buffer.
-Then, it selects an appropriate subset of them to be added to the MP, removes some useless cuts from the master formulation, and cleans up the cut pool.
+Then, it selects an appropriate subset of them to be added to the MP, removes some useless cuts from the master formulation, and deletes the remaining cuts in the cut pool.
 Note that removing cuts is a safe procedure, i.e., it does not affect convergence, since they can be regenerated if needed.